-Whilst it is not uncommon to want to deal with a divorce on your own, we always recommend that you take independent legal advice at the outset, particularly if there are children or finances involved.
+Whilst it is not uncommon to want to deal with a divorce on your own, we always recommend you take specialist, independent legal advice at the outset, particularly if there are children or finances involved.

-Decisions taken about finances will affect you and your children and it is therefore important to ensure that you make the right decisions with the benefit of specialist legal advice, providing financial security for you and your family.
+An initial fixed fee meeting means we can give guidance which is tailored to your circumstances.
+Decisions taken about finances will affect you and your children, and it is important to ensure you make the right decisions, providing financial security for you and your family.

+Mediation is a voluntary, confidential and flexible process.
+Many couples retain the desire to work through their issues together and can do so with our support.
+It may help you and your former partner or spouse reach acceptable and workable solutions together.
 We can provide you with initial advice about the mediation process and whether or not it may be suitable in your circumstances.

 Rebecca Procter trained as a family mediator, being one of the first to train and qualify in 2000.